+Step 3: Derive the average or median of EV/EBITDA or the P/B or P/E ratios of these identified quoted companies

-- Step 4: Apply the lower of average (mean) or median of the identified quoted companies ratios on the Book Value or Earnings of the investment company to get the value of the investment company - Step 5: Discount the derived value of the investment company by applying an Illiquidity discount and size adjustment/ haircut to obtain the Adjusted Equity Value - Step 6: Multiply the adjusted equity value by the present exchange rate for foreign currency investment - Step 7: Compare the Adjusted Equity value with the carrying value of the investment company to arrive at a net gain or loss a.
+Step 4: Apply the lower of average (mean) or median of the identified quoted companies ratios on the Book Value or Earnings of the investment company to get the value of the investment company

+Step 5: Discount the derived value of the investment company by applying an Illiquidity discount and size adjustment/haircut to obtain the Adjusted Equity Value a.
 Enterprise Value (EV):

+Step 6: Multiply the adjusted equity value by the present exchange rate for foreign currency investment b.
+Earnings Before Interest ,Tax Depreciation and Amortization (EBITDA):

+Step 7: Compare the Adjusted Equity value with the carrying value of the investment company to arrive at a net gain or loss